-Whether you work for a small winery or or a large international beverage company, there are certain things that are common among all of us:
+Whether you work for a small winery or a large international beverage company, there are certain things that are common among all of us:

 The overall concept is you don’t just take your sales minus your costs, and if you are positive, you’re good.
 You look at the net gain, the gain over your effort, and see if your sales were better than doing nothing.